yoctoalex/eap_lab/README.rst

 More detailed information on this API request can be found `here <http://bit.ly/37hyQw3>`_.

 `d)` Let’s now retrieve FQDN with the **Get FQDN Record type (lab)** API call.
 Click **Send**.
-This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to get a record that will be used to create EAP instance in F5 Cloud Services UI.
+This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to get a record that will be used to create EAP instance in the F5 Cloud Services portal.
 Request:

 .. figure:: _figures/74.png